 The City of San Rafael has changed the way that City Councilmembers are elected.
 Previously, all five Councilmembers, including the Mayor, were elected at-large, meaning that all registered voters who reside in San Rafael had the opportunity to vote for all five City Council positions.
 Under the new district-based election system, four Councilmembers will be elected by district: Councilmembers will be required to live in the district they represent and will be elected only by the registered voters of that district.
 The Mayor will continue to be elected at-large.
 Below you will find out approved district map from 2018, and information about district elections.

-Why is the City of San Rafael transitioning to district elections?
+Why did the City of San Rafael transition to district elections?

 In 2002, the Legislature enacted the California Voting Rights Act (CVRA) (Elec.
 Code §§14025 – 14032), which prohibits California public agencies, including municipal governments, from imposing or applying an at-large election method “that impairs the ability of a protected class to elect candidates of its choice or its ability to influence the outcome of an election” (Elec.
 Code §14027).
 A protected class is defined by the CVRA as “a class of voters who are members of a race, color, or language minority group, as this class is referenced and defined in the federal Voting Rights Act of 1965”.

 In a lawsuit brought pursuant to the CVRA, a plaintiff who establishes a history of “racially polarized voting” under a city’s at-large election system can require a city to change to a district-based election system.
-This past November 2017, the City received a letter from an attorney, asserting racially-polarized voting in San Rafael.
+This past November 2017, the City received a letter (English/Spanish) from an attorney, asserting racially-polarized voting in San Rafael.
 On January 16, 2018, the City Council adopted a resolution outlining its intention to transition from at-large to district-based elections, which included specific steps the City will undertake to facilitate the transition, and an estimated time frame for doing so.
 The CVRA provides that the City must adopt an ordinance implementing district-based elections within 90 days, or by no later than April 16, 2018.

 How were district boundaries created?